wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "The moment we start weighing our every word, action and appearance on whether people will accept it is the moment we become their slave."
+💬 Quote of the Day: "Never waste your time trying to explain who you are to people who are committed to misunderstanding you."
 <!-- end quote -->